-Table 1: Party vote shares as given by the final two opinion poll neither party won an electorate seat.
-Since Labour and the Greens were not able to form a government, the 'strange-bedfellow' phenomenon (Brams, Jones and Kilgour, 2002) occurred and Labour formed a coalition with NZ First, United Future, and the Progressive Party.
-(NZ First and United Future stayed outside of the government but supported it on confidence and supply.)
+Table 1: Party vote for the last two opinion polls

+Results of previous polls are available on Wikipedia (cited August, 7, 2007).
+The Green Party were not expected to win an electorate seat, and NZ First were expected to win at most one.
+As it turned out, neither party won an electorate seat.
+Since Labour and Greens were not able to form a government, the strange-bedfellow phenomenon (Brams, Jones and Kilgour, 2002) occurred and Labour formed the government with NZ First, United Future and Progressive Party.
 Table 2, below, shows the actual election result.
-Also shown is what would have transpired had 0.4% of the electorate given their party vote to Labour rather than to the Greens (ceteris paribus).
+Also shown is what would have transpired had 0.4% of the electorate not given their party vote to the Greens and given them Labour, ceteris paribus.